Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 Les introduces Rain to Shankar.
 “He’s a master of the sitar.”

-Rain bows to the master and sits on the piano stool.
+Rain bows to the master and sits on the floor.
 Shankar hands the sitar to Trane who improvises chords on it.

-Shankar: Brahman — m-a-n — is Sanskrit for “the vast.”
+Shankar: Brahman — m-a-n — is a different word — doesn’t refer to caste.
+It's Sanskrit for vast.
+The vast."

 Rain: The vast what?

-She jumps up, shouts, “Play!,” and begins to do the Philly Dog.
+"I can make 'em interact — weave them together in a dance!"
+Rain jumps up, shouts "Play!," and begins to do the Philly Dog. rf

-Les glares at Rain who sheepishly sits down.
+Les glares at Rain who sits her butt back down.

-Les sits at the piano and plunks out “popping in and out of existence” rhythms to it.
-Shankar and Coltrane join in.
+Les plunks out “popping in and out of existence” notes on the piano.
+Shankar joins in.
 Rain moves to the music.

-Les: Om namah shivaya ... om ... namah ... shivaaaaaaya … I'm gonna chant the syllables of the mantra in sync with the music.
-Rain, the mantra means surrender your separate, little ego self to unity.
+Les chants Om namah shivaya ... om ... namah ... shivaaaaaaya … Rain, the mantra means surrender your separate, little ego self to unity.

 Rain (dancing ecstatically): Oh yes, I surrender!
 Om namah shivaya.
 Whooooooooooo!